Concentration of Equilibria and Relative Instability in Disordered Non-Relaxational Dynamics: Introduction

+Finally we comment on our restrictions on $(p,\tau)$.
 We believe one could relax the assumptions of Theorem \ref{theorem:main-theorem-weak} in sight of Theorem \ref{theorem:main-theorem exponential order concentration}.
 The restriction on $p>9$ is needed only in the proof of Lemma \ref{lem:delta-estimates-near-zero} and is similar in nature to the restriction to $p\ge 32$ in \cite{subag-ofer-new}, though removing it is beyond the scope of our methods.
-The primary reason our proof holds for this lower value of $p$ is that the characteristic polynomial when $\tau<1$ has weaker fluctuates then in the symmetric case, as well as the related increase in the typical spacing of eigenvalues from $N^{-1}$ in the symmetric case to $N^{-1/2}$.
+The primary reason our proof holds for this lower value of $p$ is that the characteristic polynomial when $\tau<1$ has weaker fluctuations then in the symmetric case, as well as the related increase in the typical spacing of eigenvalues from $N^{-1}$ in the symmetric case to $N^{-1/2}$.

-While we believe our methods could be generalized to the case $\tau=0$, significant changes would be needed to include $\tau<0$.
+While we believe our methods could be easily generalized to the case $\tau=0$, significant changes would be needed to include $\tau<0$.
 The first problem is that while the largest real eigenvalue of the elliptic ensemble is typically $1+\tau$, the largest singular value is typically $1+|\tau|$.
 This renders a large portion of Section \ref{section:elliptic-ensemble-background} useless, as the largest singular value no longer accurately detects when a shift by the identity is positive definite.
-The second problem is that the representation of the correlations functions given in \cite{forrester-elliptic}, and used in the proof of Proposition \ref{prop:moments of character bulk classical}, only holds for $\tau\ge 0$.
+Moreover, we are unsure of how to obtain any constant order asymptotics for the higher moments of the absolute characteristic polynomial of the elliptic ensemble in this case.